 Home > Child Trust Fund and Junior ISA maturity > How to use your child savings to join the FIRE movement

-How to use your child savings to join the FIRE movement and retire early
+How you could retire early by using your child savings to join the FIRE movement

-So, if the idea of retiring young appeals to you, then the FIRE (Financial Independence, Retire Early) social media movement might help.
+If retiring young sounds like your dream future, then the FIRE (Financial Independence, Retire Early) social media movement might help you achieve it.
 FIRE movement followers aim to save more than they spend so they can retire early and focus on doing the things they love.

 What is the FIRE movement?